FAA Private Pilot Training Study Guide. (2-sided Poster, Size 27 x 19 In)

 (89 Subject Matters are explained on the basis of need-to-know.
 Additionally, 31- Pieces of Crucial Visualized Memory Items to know are added to the poster.)

 👉 Very handy and informative.
 All In One.
 Lots of significant information for student pilots.
 It has everything you need to know for a quick reference.
 This foldable, handy poster includes the essential Private Pilot Training Subject Matters.
 The colorful and visualized design makes the posters very attractive and handy-dandy to be familiar with all subject matters.
 Once Someone starts a private pilot course, Great resource for beginners to improve their visualized memory and to learn the details of all principle maneuvers – the sequences of each maneuver – the effect of each maneuver on the airframe – the corrective action to be taken thoroughly.
 Every subject matter is briefly explained on a need-to-know basis.

-Private Pilot Initial Training requires studying, understanding and memorizing and so many aviation terms ranging from Airplane Parts, Instrument, Airman Certification Standards (ACS), Traffic Patterns and Aviation Phraseology in contacting with Air Traffic Control Units to VFR Navigation, Weather Theory and Basic Aerodynamic Principles.
+👉 Private Pilot Initial Training requires studying, understanding, and memorizing and so many aviation terms ranging from Airplane Parts, Instruments, Airman Certification Standards (ACS), Traffic Patterns and Aviation Phraseology in contact with Air Traffic Control Units to VFR Navigation, Weather Theory, and Basic Aerodynamic Principles.

-Our `FAA PRIVATE PILOT TRAINING STUDY GUIDE` poster has been designed in the light of aforementioned information, using colorful graphics and pictures, step-by-step procedure descriptions, helpful hints, and the associated with FAA Airman Certification Standards to help grab the information ASAP while keeping all visualized images in your mind.
+👉This handy `FAA PRIVATE PILOT TRAINING STUDY GUIDE` poster has been designed in the light of the aforementioned information, using an effective and practical approach, helpful hints, and the associated with FAA Airman Certification Standards to help grab the information ASAP while keeping all visualized images in your mind.

-What’s the technique in visualizing the images and essential data?
+👉 What’s the technique for visualizing the images and essential data?
 How frequently should this be practiced?

-Look at the images for a few moments, several times in a day.
+★★ Look at the images for a few moments, several times a day.
 (Perspective is also important. )